 From 2000 to 2009, the ProFemur modular necks distributed by Wright Medical were made from a titanium alloy.
 During this period, Wright Medical received reports of modular neck failures.
 In response, Wright Medical began to distribute and market ProFemur necks manufactured from a cobalt chrome alloy in 2009.
 However, despite the change in materials, the cobalt chrome modular necks continued to fracture at the neck-stem junction.
 On August 7, 2015, the ProFemur Varus/Valgus cobalt chrome neck, part number PHAC 1254, was recalled from the market due to “an unexpected rate of fractures”.

 If you or a loved one experienced a fracture in the modular neck component of your hip replacement system, you may be eligible for compensation.
-Contact our personal injury attorneys today by calling our offices at 800-598-0314 or fill out this simple form here.
+Contact a Wright modular neck fracture lawyer to get started.